katzenbaer/riot-objc/README.md

 README Changelog
 ----------------
+ * 01/13/2014 - Updated to reflect the current API version supported in the dev branch.
  * 12/17/2013 - Added a detailed API wrapper explanation in the **Usage** section.
  * 12/17/2013 - Removed content regarding riot-objc being incomplete, since it's fully capable now.
  * 12/15/2013 - Added information re: how to add your developer key in the code.